langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 The format of this attribute is
 “x-bind:hx-vals=value”
 or a shorter form:
 “:hx-vals=value”.
 This attribute basically gives access to x-data to other attributes (not part of AlpineJs).
 In this case it gives access to x-data to hx-vals.
 And the value is this JS expression: “JSON.stringify($data.item)”.
-“$data” is the AlpineJS global name for x-data, “item” is the JSOL variable created by JSBuilder and “JSON.stringify” is the JS way or serializing JSON.
+“$data” is the AlpineJS global name for x-data, “item” is the JSOL variable created by JSBuilder and “JSON.stringify” is the JS way of serializing JSON.
 So the above attribute would look like this:
 “:hx-vals= JSON.stringify($data.item)”.

 RealWorld app combines some of these attributes which always appear in the same order and have same values into custom (or syntetic) attributes, reducing repetitions and enhancing clarity.